matrix-hacks/matrix-puppet-signal/README.md

 Restart your HS.

 Launch the bridge with `start.sh` or `node index.js`.
 If you want to run the bridge as a service you can use the `matrix-puppet-signal.service` file as a template for every systemd based operating system.
+You need to at least adjust WorkingDirectory, ExecStart and User.

 ## FAQ